isomerpages/nlb-mobile-guide/spotlight/upskill/_posts/2020-03-27-business-in-a-nutshell.md

 ---

 ##Get the big picture in 5 pages

 ####With our collection of business book summaries, you can get the big picture in 5 pages.
 From productivity classics like David Allen's "Getting Things Done" to technology primers like William Mougayar's "The Business Blockchain", we've got thousands of big ideas for you to discover. <a href="https://libbyapp.com/library/nlb/curated-103445/sort-mostpopular/page-1" target="_blank">View our collection.</a>

 ##Some popular titles
+Manage teams well
+the coaching habit
+words that work
+the five dysfunctions of a team

+Manage your life
+The 100 year life
+Grow your value
+Nonviolent communication

+Get Productive
+getting things done
+the one thing
+deep work